Director of Genomics Facility

 From 2008 until August 2017 he worked at the world renowned Wellcome Trust Sanger Institute in Hinxton, near Cambridge, and was a member of the 1000 Genomes Project Consortiums and the gorilla sequencing team that published several high profile papers.
 His research focuses on human population and evolutionary genomics and over the past decade he has analyzed DNA variation in worldwide ethnic and linguistic groups in order to understand their origins and relatedness.
 He continues to maintain his interest in South Asian population genetics and high-altitude adaptation in the Himalayas.
 At Monash University Malaysia he is developing projects in evolutionary and disease genomics.
 The aim is to analyze DNA variations in humans and other species to ascertain their origins, migration patterns, and improve our understanding of genetic factors involved in the host pathogen interactions.

-In May 2019, Associate Professor Qasim Ayub was appointed as the Deputy Head of School (Research) for the School of Science, Monash University Malaysia.
+In May 2019, Dr. Qasim Ayub was appointed as the Deputy Head of School (Research) for the School of Science, Monash University Malaysia.
+In July 2021, he was promoted to Professor.

 As a graduate from Monash Malaysia with BSc (Biotechnology), Wilhelm had grown fond of the work in Bioinformatics during his final year of studies.
 With his interest, together with the support of MUMGF, he had the opportunity to work with a project right after he finished his final exams in Dec 2014.
 He then continued working as a Research Assistant in 2015, familiarizing with the pipelines used in the field of Genomics and Bioinformatics while applying all the relevant skills acquired throughout his academics years.

-He has then joined the team in December 2015 as the administrator for the management and operation of the lab while serving as a contact point for external liaison and potential clients.
+He has then joined the team in December 2015 as the Genomics Executive, handling the management and operation of MUMGF while serving as a contact point for external liaison and potential clients.
 He also manages events for the Genomics Facility, from local to international scale.
+In 2021, he has expanded his role into the Operations Office of School of Science, handling internal grant requisition, and providing induction and orientation for incoming staff and students.

 Senior Technical Officer